develop-me/bootcamp--week-01-02--html-and-css/scripts/12--css--web-fonts/README.md

 Demonstrate the common CSS properties used when styling fonts.

+#### Font Styling - common propertiees

+Demonstrate the common CSS properties used when styling fonts.

 ##### Basic font styling

 Ensure that you have a `<h1>` and `<p>` in your markup when demonstrating.